Chapter Twenty Nine I

 James, always attentive, gets more attentive, “What do you mean?”

 “When we first started, it was slow, so it was strange but it wasn’t scary.
 It might have been if it had been dumped on us all at once.
 Janah didn’t just jump into my head in the middle of the night.
 She became more and more real, bit by bit.
 We had time to adjust.
 Because of the time it took, what we are doesn’t feel unusual to us.
 Like Janah’s memory isn’t unusual to her.
 It’s just how it is.”

 James, “Janah told me, during the time before you’d physically met, that it was a fuzzy connection.
 Broken up, then clearer over time.
 How is it now?”

 I skip over the early part, where Janah could catch more of me than I of her.
 It would create questions for which we could provide no clear answer, we aren't done marinating yet.

 “The more we do it the faster it is.
-It’s like learning a Taekwondo form.
+It’s like learning a taekwondo form.
 It’s slow at first, not too elegant, because I’m thinking about what comes next.
 Then it becomes part of me.
 In Janah-speak, it moves from working memory to long term memory.
 I can do it with greater subtlety and texture.
 After a while the movement simply flows.
 That’s what’s happening with us.
 At first, we had to concentrate.
 We were trying to separate my thoughts from hers.
 We would have to stop and start again.
 Then Janah realized what was happening.
 She explained that we were seeing ourselves as two people intermingling their individual thoughts.
 When we started seeing ourselves as one mind we were more in synch.
 By not trying to make it happen it’s not confusing at all.
-What used to be a five minute thought conversation is now under a minute.”
+What used to be a five minute thought conversation is now essentially instantaneous.”